washways/CO2SavingsCalculator/README.md

 # CO2 Savings Calculator

-A pure HTML/JavaScript tool that allows users to enter data to calculate CO₂ savings for UNICEF-style WASH and Energy projects in Least Developed Countries (LDCs).
+A pure HTML/JavaScript tool that allows users to enter data to calculate CO₂ savings for WASH and Energy projects in Least Developed Countries (LDCs).
 The calculations are based on Gold Standard and CDM methodologies.

 ## Purpose